 Meanwhile, Back At The Mall

 Being a half full glass kind of guy, I must close with something more positive.
 We’ve talked about strengthening demand for some time now.
 Well, I saw a commercial the other night on TV that brings this to light.
 Women age 25 to 40 have been the demographic least likely to purchase cotton apparel.
 Times may be a changing!
-Victoria Secret is now running a national TV ad promoting their all-cotton line of lingerie.
+Victoria Secret is now running a national TV ad promoting their all-cotton line of lingerie ranging from average bra size by age.
 It is being touted as “sexy and stretchy!”

 After doing some research, it was found that 6,436 women’s briefs can be made from one bale of cotton.
 Of course, size might matter.
 That being said, it’s going to take the purchase of a lot of women’s bras and briefs to significantly increase cotton consumption, but, my friends, it’s a step in the right direction.
 I don’t know if we have any women readers, but if so, ladies hurry on down to your nearest Victoria Secret store.